wangx1ng/unified-emotion-trace/README.md

 Fiction books dataset is located in `/dataset`

-The `emotion_flow` dataset if from https://github.com/sjmaharjan/emotion_flow
+The `emotion_flow` dataset is from https://github.com/sjmaharjan/emotion_flow